B2B Business Marketing to Drive Profitability Without Losing Hard-Earned Margin 🏜️

 - The business didn’t take time to diagnose its problems and didn’t understand the level of their pricing problems required a strategic approach rather than a quick fix tactical approach.

 - The business didn’t have enough integrated business intelligence to monitor transactional level pricing data for each product or segment so didn’t even realise that their pricing approach was severely loss-making.

 - Each of their brands depended on various pricing tools – i.e all of their pricing IP, systems were scattered and there was no centralised decision-making.

 - Discretionary pricing was rife – each sales rep could and the ability to set prices; making it very difficult in turn for the business to see how industrial pricing and profitability are different in all brands and regions.

 - There was no pricing team to set and manage prices and revenue.
 Just a commercial team to do a post-mortem after the mistakes had been made and a finance team to calculate and implement a broad brush price rise.

 In the end, the executive team had to deal with the huge gaps between their forecasted margin and realised margin quickly yet sensibly.
 Without 3 months of these poor profit results, the business installed a new strategic pricing function and a strategy execution plan based on the latest pricing rather than old-fashioned cost-plus pricing and tactical price rises.

 Using a new method to product segmentation and list pricing in B2B business marketing

-Here are some of the B2B business marketing that industrial companies can implement:
+Here are some of the B2B business marketing management that industrial companies can implement: